August 18, 2014 · 6:15 PM EDT

 They face tremendous risks, just getting to that point.
 Some jump onto a freight train known as “The Beast,” where one wrong move could mean a lost limb — or worse.
 Some are kidnapped by drug cartels.
 So why, given all the risks, would any parent put their children through the journey?

-Jose and Ester, who asked that their last name be withheld to protect their identity, are just such parents.
+Pablo and Maria, who asked that their last name be withheld to protect their identity, are just such parents.
 They have two boys — the oldest is 11, the youngest is 9.

-“They’ve been strong,”Ester said, referring to her boys as “my little bugs.”
+“They’ve been strong,”Maria said, referring to her boys as “my little bugs.”
 But she has been very worried about them.

-“It’s not the same to say ‘Son, I love you’ from far away,” Ester said.
+“It’s not the same to say ‘Son, I love you’ from far away,” Maria said.